 Bonus Powers marked with an asterisk (*) require the use of a favor unless otherwise specified.
 Powers marked with an octothorpe (#) can be taken multiple times, but must have details specified.

 These powers can only be awarded by GMs.
 They don't take up a slot.

-#Prime Contact: This contact has one custom power that has been approved by lore.
-A full contact description must be posted in the contact megathread.
+This contact has one custom power that has been approved by the lore head.

 These powers can be given to any personal contact by players or GMs.
 They have no explicit prerequisites, though it's a good idea to use them appropriately.
 For example, don't give a barrens rat the "Lawyer" power, that's just silly.

 This contact has access to public records or some other similar service, and gains a bonus to finding things in the public or private corporate domain, for a price.
 Treat as a legwork roll (matrix search) with a +4 modifier.

 This contact can provide you a room for legwork.
 If your legwork attracts attention (You’re traced, tracked), you lose 1d3 loyalty (if loyalty is brought to zero, you lose the contact).